marcosjom/sintax-parser/README.md

 # Implementations

 This parser is in use for C and C++ code validation and refactoring.

-It is intended to be used to automatize the generation of glue layers for [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src); to allow the use of this framework from other programming languages.
+It is intended to be used to automatize the generation of glue layers for [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src) and to allow the use of this framework from other programming languages.
+Also to add support for scripting languages someday.

 # Contact